 (c) Beginning January 1, 2011, no State central committee of a political party, county central committee of a political party, committee formed by a ward or township committeeperson, or committee established for the purpose of electing candidates to the General Assembly may maintain or establish more than one political party committee.
 The name of the committee must include the name of the political party.

 (d) Beginning January 1, 2011, no natural person, trust, partnership, committee, association, corporation, or other organization or group of persons forming a political action committee shall maintain or establish more than one political action committee.
 The name of a political action committee must include the name of the entity forming the committee.
 This subsection does not apply to independent expenditure committees.

 (e) Beginning January 1, 2011, the name of a ballot initiative committee must include words describing the question of public policy and whether the group supports or opposes the question.

 (f) Every political committee shall designate a chair

 and a treasurer.
 The same person may serve as both chair and

 A candidate who administers his own campaign contributions and

 expenditures shall be deemed a political committee for purposes of this

-Article and shall designate himself as chairman, treasurer, or both
+Article and shall designate himself as chair, treasurer, or both chair

 political committee shall be responsible for keeping the records and